Testing Transparency

 Class scores are reported in HEAP assessment portal and can be accessed by the teacher.
 Individual student scores are not reported.

-Optional Assessments Offered by State
+Additional Assessments Offered by State

 Subject(s) Assessed